Yakima GrandTour 16 Review

 Ease of Use

-Our first set of tests and evaluations for these roof-mounted cargo boxes focuses on how easy they are to install or remove from a typical vehicle, as well as how convenient and easy it is to store and load your gear.
+Our first set of hands-on testing and evaluations for these roof-mounted cargo boxes focuses on how easy they are to install or remove from a typical vehicle and how convenient it is to store and load your favorite travel bag and gear.
 The GrandTour took top marks in this metric, delivering on each point.

-Right off the bat, we love how there is essentially no assembly required to get the GrandTour ready for install.
-You just need to locate the keys taped to the exterior of the box, open the lid, then use the included torque wrench to loosen each of the clamps.
+Right off the bat, we love how essentially no assembly is required to get the GrandTour ready for installation.
+You just need to locate the keys taped to the exterior of the box, open the lid, and use the included torque wrench to loosen each clamp.

-Once the clamps are loosened sufficiently to clear your crossbars, you can lift it up and onto your racks — with the help of a friend — and then use the same tool to tighten the clamps.
-This wrench will click to alert you when you have applied enough torque to the clamps, helping to prevent under or over-tightening them.
+Once the clamps are loosened sufficiently to clear your crossbars, you can lift them up and onto your rack — with the help of a friend — and then use the same tool to tighten them.
+This wrench will click to alert when you have applied enough torque to the clamps, helping to prevent under or over-tightening them.
 With plastic attachments employed ubiquitously among cargo boxes, over-tightening can potentially stress or break the attachments.
-We like that Yakima incorporated this design detail to help prevent such breakage, as well as preventing the box from shifting around due to being too loose.
-The entire installation process usually only took us 5-10 minutes, making this a great option if you are someone who is planning on frequently installing and removing your cargo box.
+We like that Yakima incorporated this design detail to help prevent such breakage, as well as prevent the box from shifting around due to being too loose.
+The entire installation process usually only took us 5-10 minutes, making this a great option if you are planning on frequently installing and removing your cargo box.

-We also like that these clamps have a wider range of crossbar compatibility than some of the other models, wrapping around the third-party square crossbars we used for testing much more completely than some of the other models we have tested.
-We feel confident that this model will fit more crossbars than most models we have tested.
+We also like that these clamps have a wider range of crossbar compatibility than some of the other models.
+They wrap around the third-party square crossbars we used for testing much more completely than some of the other models we have tested.
+We feel confident that this model will fit more crossbars than most.

-The GrandTour is also convenient and hassle-free when it comes to loading your gear.
+The GrandTour is convenient and hassle-free when it comes to loading your gear.
 The 16 cubic foot model we tested can fit items up to 185 cm in length (fitting the most common ski lengths).
 The 18 cubic foot model can hold items up to 210 cm — more than enough for the majority of alpine skis on the market.
 The dual-side opening container lets you access your belongings from both sides of the car — a huge plus in our minds.
-The floor of the box is much more flat, unlike much of the competition that has knobs and other attachments sticking up from their floors.
+The box floor is much more flat, unlike the competition, with knobs and other attachments sticking up from their floors.

 Security